jamesthesnake/PumasDocs.jl/docs/src/model_components/dosing_control.md

 # Dosing Control Parameters (DCP)

-The `pre` part of a `PuMaSModel` allows for specifying special preprocessed parameters known as the Dosing Control Parameters (DCP).
-Unlike standard parameters which are for use in the proceeding blocks, the DCP are used to modify the internal event handling of the PuMaS.
+The `pre` part of a `PumasModel` allows for specifying special preprocessed parameters known as the Dosing Control Parameters (DCP).
+Unlike standard parameters which are for use in the proceeding blocks, the DCP are used to modify the internal event handling of the Pumas.
 The DCP are defined as follows:

 - `lags`: the lag of the dose.
 A dose with a lag will take place at time `t = dosetime + lag`.
 Default is zero.